 Like a scantily clad Leonidas and his 300 oiled up Spartans, we will employ a unified front against Xerxes, his golden mankini, and his swirling army of chaos that’s constantly seeking to break down, circumvent, or otherwise undermine our defenses.
 The main differences between us and our Spartan counterparts are mainly aesthetic in nature, but what we lack in baby oil and a shredded physique we can more than make up for in gratuitous displays of homoerotic glory*.

-Just as the hot gates funneled the Persians into the meat grinder that was the Spartan Phalanx we’ll be using a notebook, an inbox, and other tools to funnel the demands of the outside world into our own meat grinder of evaluation, prioritization, and organization.
+Just as the hot gates funneled the Persians into the meat grinder that was the Spartan Phalanx we’ll be using a notebook, an inbox, and other tools to capture the demands of the outside world and funnel them into our own meat grinder of evaluation, prioritization, and organization.
 And while we won’t be hacking or slashing anything, we will be ruthlessly filtering out anything but the most important items and trashing anything that doesn’t make the cut.

 Tools of the Trade

-These are the tools of the trade.
+These are the tools you’ll use to capture the various tasks life throws your way.
 I call them hard points, but you can call them whatever you’d like.
 Let’s break down the the hard points you’ll be using: